idiocc/goa/documentary/index/index.md

 ## Packages

-The Koa dependencies as packages had to be rewritten in ES6.
+Koa dependencies as packages had to be rewritten in ES6.
 Some of them were created as separate packages, and some were included in the source code (repository) in the `modules` directory.

 <details>
 <summary>Show included modules (updated to ES6 and annotated for <a href="https://compiler.page">Node.JS Compiler)</a>.